josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎓_British_University_Compliance_Service/⚠️_authoritarian_incentives_in_universities.md

 # ⚠️ Authoritarian Incentives in Universities
 **First created:** 2025-09-23 | **Last updated:** 2025-09-30
-*Why UK universities are structurally nudged toward authoritarian contracts, and why this is a democratic crisis*
+*Why UK universities are structurally nudged toward authoritarian contracts, and why this is a democratic crisis.*

 ---